Popular music in Yugoslavia: 1960s

 One of the most eminent and influential former Yugoslav group formed in the 1960s was Indexi.
 They were formed in Sarajevo in 1962.
 In their early beginnings they were notably influenced by The Shadows and later by The Beatles.
 Along with the numerous evergreen songs they wrote featuring Davorin Popović's trademark nasal voice, they also covered the Beatles song "Nowhere Man".
 In some of their songs they also experimented with the sound in a similar way to Sgt.
 Pepper's Lonely Hearts Club Band.
 Indexi gradually moved to a more psychedelic sound, with more complex guitar and keyboard solos adding occasional folk and even classical music elements.
 One of the band's notable members Kornelije Kovač, left Indeksi to form another legendary band, Korni Grupa, in Belgrade in 1968.

 As the end of the 1960s was approaching, the hippie movement expanded around the world as well as in SFR Yugoslavia.
 Notable group was the Croatian-based Grupa 220, which during a certain period featured Piko Stančić.
 Later he rose to one of the most important musicians, producers and arrangers in the whole former Yugoslav scene.

-Under influences such as Bob Dylan and Joan Baez, many young people embraced the acoustic sound and thus were called "akustičari" contrary to električari" (transl. electricians).
+Under influences such as Bob Dylan and Joan Baez, many young people embraced the acoustic sound and thus were called "akustičari" (transl. acousticians) contrary to "električari".
 Prominent acoustic artist was Ivica Percl, formerly of Roboti.
 He was an acoustic musician and peace activist playing guitar and harmonica influenced by Bob Dylan and Donovan.

 The year of 1968 was marked by youth protests around the world including massive student demonstrations in many cities all over SFR Yugoslavia.

 Another popular act at the time was the group Ambasadori.
 One of the members of both Ambasadori and Korni Grupa was Zdravko Čolić, who went solo later and was acclaimed as the biggest pop star in the former Yugoslavia.
 The most notable female vocalist was Josipa Lisac who still enjoys huge popularity across the former SFR Yugoslavia.
 Boba Stefanović was one of the most prominent Yugoslav male solo vocalists.

 The Hippie era was marked by the musical Hair.
 Numerous subsequent productions were staged around the world since its American debut in 1967, for example in Germany, France, Italy, Switzerland, Brazil, Argentina, Israel and Japan.
 The Yugoslav production was the first staged in a Socialist state, and it was highly praised by the Hairs original authors Gerome Ragni and James Rado, who were travelling from one country to another to watch each of the performances.
 As Ragni said, they found the Belgrade show "so beautiful, so spontaneous that we had to go right on the stage to share their enthusiasm".
 While being in Belgrade he also added "There exist no middle-class prejudices here".